Government says Ministry of Lands information intact following Tikwere House fire

-Malawi Government says investigations have been launched into the fire at Tikwere House in Lilongwe and has assured the general public that Ministry of Lands information is safe as it is backed up digitally.
+Malawi Government says investigations have been launched into the fire at Tikwere House in Lilongwe and the government has assured the general public that Ministry of Lands information is safe as it is backed up digitally.

 Minister of Information Moses Kunkuyu has said this following a fire incident at Tikwere House.